azwanazlan/laravel-Inventory-management-system/README.md

 # laravel-Inventory-management-system
- Inventory Management System - Laravel project
+ Inventory Management System - Laravel project - will be updated from time to time